LearnersGuild/cos/Ceremonies/Climate_Check.md

 # Climate Check Ceremony

-**Purpose:** Brings the dynamic tensions to shared awareness.
+**Purpose:**  This is a **built-in** process used to brings the dynamic tensions to shared awareness.
 Provides feedback on current climate / culture.

 **Serves Values:** Truth, Engagement